thomasbratt/BelousovZhabotinskyJavaScript/readme.markdown

 HodgePodgeJavaScript
 ====================

+A JavaScript animation inspired by a chemical reaction called the Belousov–Zhabotinsky reaction.
+The reaction is described as a nonlinear chemical oscillator, which sums it up fairly well.

-A JavaScript version of a Windows screensaver, which can be found at:
+The code is based on a Windows screensaver, which can be found at:

     https://github.com/thomasbratt/HodgePodgeScreenSaver

 The animation uses the HTML 5 Canvas tag, which may not work well with some legacy browser versions.

-The animation is inspired by a chemical reaction called the Belousov–Zhabotinsky reaction.
-The reaction is described as a nonlinear chemical oscillator, which sums it up fairly well.

 The algorithm used in the animation is described in Gary William Flake's book *The Computational Beauty of Nature*.
 The animation is based on